 Your saw’s name is the size of the blade.
 The blade size determines the thickness of the material you are allowed to work on.
 That tells the precision of your cuts.
 I recommend adjustable blades as they are convenient and versatile.

 That does not stop you from running your task looking for the perfect blade.
-Different blade sizes are better as you adjust the type of cuts on different materials.
-The standard blade size is 10inch.
-It works on multiple wood pieces.
+Different blade sizes are better as you adjust the type of cuts on other materials.
+The standard blade size is 10inch, and it works on multiple wood pieces.

 Dust extraction system

 Working on wood means you have to deal with dust production.
-Saws come with different types of dust collection systems.
-Some saws come with dust ports compatible with dust bags, dust canisters, or vacuums.
+Saws come with different dust collection systems, and some saws come with dust ports compatible with dust bags, dust canisters, or vacuums.
 It would help if you consider your workplace and the possible volume of dust to be collected.
-Healthy working conditions are vital in the industry.
-Dust blowers are ideal for heavy-duty tasks.
+Healthy working conditions are vital in the industry, and dust blowers are ideal for heavy-duty tasks.

 The overall rotations produced per minute differ from one model to the other.
 You need to make sure that you choose a saw that meets the amount of power you expect from your dream saw.

 The power of your motor determines the thickness of your material.
 The Grizzly G0690 cabinet table saw uses a 3hp motor that produces 4,300 rotations per minute.
-The maximum rip capacity is 291/2inch.
-The power outlet is 220 Volts.
+The maximum rip capacity is 291/2inch, and the power outlet is 220 Volts.

 The handwheel is a mechanism that adjusts the height of your blade.
-It eases the cutting capacity of your saw tool and affects the depth and flexibility of your material.
-They determine the accuracy of your tool.
+It eases the cutting capacity of your saw tool and affects the depth and flexibility of your material, and they determine the accuracy of your tool.

 Consider your workspace before you purchase your saw.
 The size of your saw determines the mobility of your saw tool.
-A heavy-duty saw is for the industrial workload.
-The chances are high that it will be big and immobile.
+A heavy-duty saw is for the industrial workload, and the chances are high that it will be big and immobile.
 However, activities that require movement need a compact-sized saw.

 Overview of the Table saw

-Table saws are safe to use since they use a riveting knife.
-It reduces the chances of having kickbacks.
+Table saws are safe to use since they use a riveting knife, reducing the chances of having kickbacks.
 The name implies a saw has a table that you use to carry out your task as it holds your material.

 There are two types of cuts that you make with the saw.
 The rip cut is the cut you make on a wood, following the grain.
 Cutting against the grain, slicing the wood in half is cross-cutting.
 The cross-cut has to work on a thin piece of wood.
 What is unique on a table saw is the ability to withstand longer and wide materials.

-The Rockwell Tabletop Saw has onboard accessory storage.
-That brings convenience to the user when you need to replace your blade.
-There are also industrial table saws with large surfaces and workbench table saws that are ideal for DIY enthusiasts.
+The Rockwell Tabletop Saw has onboard accessory storage, which brings convenience to the user when you need to replace your blade.
+There are also industrial table saws with large surfaces and workbench table saws ideal for DIY enthusiasts.

 The solid base makes the tool sturdy as it stays in place.
 You connect your tool to a dust management system that keeps you healthy from diseases caused by inhaling dust saw.
 The blade on a table saw is fixed.

 The height is adjustable, and the blade is stationary.
 For accuracy, the blade guard and rails guide the material.
-There are four types of table saws.
-These are the bench, contractor, cabinet, and hybrid table saw.
+There are four types of table saws: the bench, contractor, cabinet, and hybrid table saw.

 The contractor and the cabinet table saws are portable and meant for household activities.
-The cabinet table saw is a combination of the two, and the hybrid table saw is a heavy-duty table saw.
+The cabinet table saw combines the two, and the hybrid table saw is a heavy-duty table saw.

 - Onboard accessory storage